saptarshibasu/cassandra-study/README.md

 The partition index resides on disk and stores an index of all partition keys mapped to their offset Using the information found, the partition index now goes to the compression offset map to find the compressed block on disk that has the data.
 If the partition index must be searched, two seeks to disk will be required to find the desired data
 The compression offset map stores pointers to the exact location on disk that the desired partition data will be found.
 It is stored in off-heap memory and is accessed by either the partition key cache or the partition index.
 The desired compressed partition data is fetched from the correct SSTable(s) once the compression offset map identifies the disk location.
-Compression is enabled by default even though going through the compression offset map consumes CPU resources.
-Having compression enabled makes the page cache more effective, and typically, almost always pays off
 Cassandra extends the concept of eventual consistency by offering tunable consistency Write operations will use hinted handoffs to ensure the writes are completed when replicas are down or otherwise not responsive to the write request
-Typically, a client specifies a consistency level that is less than the replication factor specified by the keyspace Strong consistency can be guaranteed when the following condition is true:R + W > N where
-- R is the consistency level of read operations
-- W is the consistency level of write operations
-- N is the number of replicas
 In Cassandra, a write operation is atomic at the partition level Cassandra uses client-side timestamps to determine the most recent update to a column The latest timestamp always wins when requesting data, so if multiple client sessions update the same columns in a row concurrently, the most recent update is the one seen by readers.
 Cassandra write and delete operations are performed with full row-level isolation.
 This means that a write to a row within a single partition on a single node is only visible to the client performing the operation – the operation is restricted to this scope until it is complete.
 All updates in a batch operation belonging to a given partition key have the same restriction
-Consistent hashing allows distribution of data across a cluster to minimize reorganization when nodes are added or removed

-For read requests, the replicas as required by the consistency level must respond.
-Other replicas will be checked for consistency in the background.
-Read repair will be done in the background if required

-If the table has been configured with the speculative_retry property, the coordinator node for the read request will retry the request with another replica node if the original replica node exceeds a configurable timeout value to complete the read request
+Consistent hashing allows distribution of data across a cluster to minimize reorganization when nodes are added or removed If the table has been configured with the speculative_retry property, the coordinator node for the read request will retry the request with another replica node if the original replica node exceeds a configurable timeout value to complete the read request

-There are three types of read requests that a coordinator can send to a replica:

-A direct read request

-A digest request

-A background read repair request